This page explains the education antenatal workshops we offer to women being cared for by our midwifery team.

 Day antenatal classes and content

-In 2019, day classes need booked in advance for free via the Eventbrite booking system.
-Our 'Labour, birth, feeding and 'Life with a new baby' workshops cover signs of labour, when to call the hospital, coping methods, typical vaginal birth and giving birth in theatre scenarios.
+In 2019, day classes need booked in advance for free.
+Our 'Labour, birth, feeding' and 'Life with a new baby' workshops cover signs of labour, when to call the hospital, coping methods, typical vaginal birth and giving birth in theatre scenarios.
 We take regular breaks during the morning, stopping for lunch about 12 noon.
-St Thomas’ Hospital's ground floor has a range of cafes and food retailers that you can buy lunch from, you are also welcome to bring your own food and use the Riverside Café seating.
+St Thomas’ Hospital has a range of cafés and food retailers that you can buy lunch from, you are also welcome to bring your own food.

 The afternoon session starts at 1pm, when we often have a health visitor attend to introduce their role once you return home following the birth.
 Using dolls, we teach you ways to hold and feed your baby, discuss all aspects of breastmilk and feeding and relate this to how life will be at home with your new baby.

 2019 dates for our whole day classes (PDF 103Kb).
-More information about our 2019 antenatal classes is available on Eventbrite.
+Find out more information and book an antenatal class.

 Labour (9.15am-12 noon)